gazpachu/joanmira/pages/blog/2017-01-13---vuejs-first-impression-and-how-to-work-with-svgs/index.md

 Anyway, Electron has nothing to do with Vue, but it was just a nice discovery and I wanted to share it.

-The target of this article is to show you how I managed to set up SVGs with the [Vue webpack boilerplate](https://github.com/vuejs-templates/webpack).
+The target of this article is to show you how I managed to set up SVGs with the [Vue Webpack boilerplate](https://github.com/vuejs-templates/webpack).
 By the way, if you don't know that boilerplate, I encourage you to check it out.
 I was very impressed by its quality and its ridiculous simplicity when it comes to creating a new project.
 It takes just 5 lines to do it!

-My intention was to replicate the setup that I had with my previous React boilerplate, where I had a folder with all the SVG files and I could import them into my React components whenever I require them.
+I intended to replicate the setup that I had with my previous React boilerplate, where I had a folder with all the SVG files and I could import them into my React components whenever I require them.

-To do so, in your newly created Vue project, you need to install this webpack loader called [svg-sprite-loader](https://github.com/kisenka/svg-sprite-loader).
+To do so, in your newly created Vue project, you need to install this Webpack loader called [svg-sprite-loader](https://github.com/kisenka/svg-sprite-loader).
 Then, in `build/webpack.base.conf.js` we just have to declare the new loader (line 88 to 92 approx.):

 ```javascript
 loader: 'svg-sprite?' + JSON.stringify({